 Someone can then be in lots of pain and even reach out to others, creating the impression that they want to change their life, but another part of them will not want their life to change.
 This comes down to is that the unconscious mind associates what is familiar with what’s safe, meaning that it does not care about whether something is healthy or feels good.

-For instance, someone could be used to feeling down, helpless, hopeless, helpless or worthless, and feeling this way could be what feels comfortable at a deeper level.
+For instance, someone could be used to feeling down, helpless, hopeless, Bay Lake Wildlife Removal or worthless, and feeling this way could be what feels comfortable at a deeper level.
 Additionally, through feeling this way for so long, it may play a large part in how they see themselves.

 With this understanding, someone will have the ability to check into what is taking place at a deeper level, to work through it, and to adopt their inherent power and worth.